eid-login/eid-login-typo3/README.md

 # Requirements
 The eID-Login extension has some requirements to the TYPO3 instance and the configured sites.
 * The extension depends on the presence of the TYPO3 scheduler.
 In composer based TYPO3 instances you might need to install it [separately](https://packagist.org/packages/typo3/cms-scheduler).
-* The mail configuration of the TYPO3 instance must be valid, including a default 'from' adress.
+* The mail configuration of the TYPO3 instance must be valid, including a default 'from' address.
-* All sites using the eID-Login must use HTTP over TLS as protocoll.
+* All sites using the eID-Login must use HTTP over TLS as protocol.
 * The 'Site Configuration' settings of sites using the eID-Login must have full qualified entry points, i.e not using `/` but `https://domain.tld/`.

 # Setup and Usage
 ## Schedule commands of the eID-Login extension